 - Baby or Mama’s diet.
 For breastfed babies, what a Mama eats may also trigger a diaper rash.
-It can also be a reaction to something your little one ate for babies who are already eating solids.
+It can also react to something your little one ate for babies already eating solids.
 The latter is usually called acidic diaper rash.

 - Antibiotic use.
 An article reviewed by paediatrician Michelle P. Tellado also highlighted that antibiotics could contribute to the development of yeast infection.
 This is because antibiotics tend to kill the good bacteria that prevent yeast.

-- Diarrhea.
-If your baby has diarrhea, they may be more prone to develop a diaper rash because of the irritating nature of stools.
+- Diarrhoea.
+If your baby has diarrhoea, they may be more prone to develop a diaper rash because of the irritating nature of stools.

 Signs of a Baby Diaper Rash

 A diaper rash is generally easy to spot.
 Watch out for shiny pink or red patches on your baby’s skin, which are common in mild diaper rashes.
 But sometimes, the onset of a diaper rash can be noticed when your baby is fussy during diaper changes or when being washed.
-Meanwhile, in more severe cases, there will be spots, blisters, and even open sores.
+Meanwhile, more severe cases will have spots, blisters, and open sores.

 How To Treat A Diaper Rash

-Most of the time, diaper rashes go away after a few days with proper treatment.
+Diaper rashes often go away after a few days with proper treatment.
 However, below are the best courses of action for babies if you’re at a loss on what to do.

 - Keep them diaper-free as much as possible.
-Even short periods of air exposure is good to allow their skin to breathe.
+Even short periods of air exposure are suitable to allow their skin to breathe.
 You can place a waterproof pad or even towel on your baby’s crib in the meantime.